flextype-plugins/twig/README.md

 There are two cases where print statements will output content directly, without auto-escaping it first:

-When the content is deemed safe by the last tag or function that was called within the print statement (such as the markdown filter).
+* When the content is deemed safe by the last tag or function that was called within the print statement (such as the markdown filter).
-When you explicitly mark the content as safe using a raw (opens new window) filter.
+* When you explicitly mark the content as safe using a raw filter.

 #### Manual escaping